There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 Whether you’ve used a budget before or it’s your first time, here’s a refresher.
 Before you do any calculating, be sure to take a peek at last month’s spending.

 If you have a bank account, check your bank statement to figure out where all of your money typically goes in a month.
 Take note of any bills that might be automated on a credit card.
 Look there too.
+You’re welcome to jot this all the things to include in a budget as I explain using these free budgeting worksheets.

 2. Start with the “Needs” category.